mackenzie-norman/CS416_Project/notes.md

 also would like to be able to play over it, but not sure if that will be possible (the sleeping seems hard. need a better async/non blocking version)

 had a problem with notes being shortened, debugged the problem being since I reuse notes a note needs to be reset

+I got really annoyed that I couldn't see what the midi files I was making looked like so I threw together a VSCode extension to be able to see them

+It is really hacky at the moment but I hope to spend a little more time and get it working well enough